Everyday Communication Guide

 - Consider setting up a delay on sending emails in Outlook – this allows you time to modify or delete the message if you realise after pressing ‘send’ that the email was drafted incorrectly (MS blog for further information).

 - Always be mindful of what you need to do to keep University (and your own) data safe.
-Refer to these Department IG training resources for more information.
+Refer to the IG webpages for more information.

 MS Teams is available to everyone with Single Sign-on.
 It is recommended that you install the desktop app.